Project-MONAI/MONAI/docs/source/highlights.md

 The [Spleen 3D segmentation tutorial](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/spleen_segmentation_3d.ipynb) leverages `SlidingWindow` inference for validation.

 ### 2. Metrics for medical tasks
 Various useful evaluation metrics have been used to measure the quality of medical image specific models.
-MONAI already implemented many medical domain-specific metrics, such as: `Mean Dice`, `ROCAUC`, `Confusion Matrices`, `Hausdorff Distance`, `Surface Distance`, etc.
+MONAI already implemented many medical domain-specific metrics, such as: `Mean Dice`, `ROCAUC`, `Confusion Matrices`, `Hausdorff Distance`, `Surface Distance`, `Occlusion Sensitivity`, etc.

 For example, `Mean Dice` score can be used for segmentation tasks and the area under the ROC curve(`ROCAUC`) for classification tasks.
 We continue to integrate more options.

 ## Visualization
 Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualize multidimensional data as GIF animations in TensorBoard.
 This could provide a quick qualitative assessment of the model by visualizing, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.
 A runnable example with visualization is available at [UNet training example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/torch/unet_training_dict.py).

+And to visualize the class activation map during training, MONAI provides Cam/GradCam/GradCam++ APIs.<FIXME: missing demo chart and tutorials link>

 ## Result writing
 Currently MONAI supports writing the model outputs as NIfTI files or PNG files for segmentation tasks, and as CSV files for classification tasks.
 And the writers can restore the data spacing, orientation or shape according to the `original_shape` or `original_affine` information from the input image.